rodrigopaixao/api-ui-data-model/README.md

 # API vs UI data models

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This project is to describe how to use data models in your UI.

+## Mock Server (api)

+Run `npm run start-server` for a API mock server.
+Navigate to `http://localhost:3000/`.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.